versatiles-org/node-release-tool/README.md

 $ vrt deps-upgrade
 Usage: vrt deps-upgrade [options]

-upgrades all dependencies to the latest version
+Upgrade all dependencies in the current project to their latest versions.

 Options:
   -h, --help  display help for command